ShinyFabio/ADViSELipidomics/pkgdown/index.md

   * Data files coming from LipidSearch related to your samples (.txt)
   * Calibration File for deuterated (.xlsx)
   * Calibration File for nonlabeled (.xlsx)
-  * Data files coming from LipidSearch related to the internal standard (.txt)
+  * Concentration files coming from LipidSearch related to the internal standard (.txt)
 * **LIQUID**
   * Target file (.xlsx)
   * Internal Reference file (.xlxs)